ibm-cloud-docs/containers/cs_vpn.md

 <br />

-## Upgrading the strongSwan Helm chart
+## Upgrading or disabling the strongSwan Helm chart
 {: #vpn_upgrade}

 Make sure your strongSwan Helm chart is up-to-date by upgrading it.